 This theme is designed to help students think about growth mindset (the idea that intelligence is not a fixed trait from birth, and they can "train their brains" through practice to become smarter and improve skills that don't come easily to them).
-Key skills include nonfiction text comprehension, long/short vowel sounds, number patterns/skip counting, addition, and an introduction to timelines.
+Key skills include nonfiction text comprehension, sight word recognition, rhyming, counting, basic addition, and an introduction to simple timelines.